 On the morning of June 6, 1944, “Operation Overlord,” history’s largest military operation, commenced as 6000 ships and boats landed on Normandy’s northern beaches.
 135,000 soldiers from the USA, UK, Canada and elsewhere began to recapture French soil from the clutches of the Nazi occupation.
 History would record this as D-Day.
 Come explore this small section of France that changed the course of history.

 As you land in France you will enter into Europe’s fabled land of good food, iconic landmarks and hidden landscapes.
-Live in at a monastery in the western borderlands of Normandy.
+On your pilgrimage, live in at a monastery in the western borderlands of Normandy.
 Your home will be a magnificent green setting typical of Normandy.
-In quiet and silence, this community welcomes us for a time of retreat, recollection, and rest.
+In quiet and silence, this community welcomes us for a time of retreat, recollection, and rest on our missions trip.
 Finish your trip in the magical city of Lights, Paris, and partake of some of history’s greatest icons.

 Welcome to France, Europeʼs fabled land of good food, iconic landmarks and hidden landscapes.
 We will be heading north to our first home in Normandy.
 This area of France has been the launching pad and the landing point for several of historyʼs greatest invasions.
 After our first French lunch and a bit of exploration we will arrive at our Monastery, a magnificent green setting typical of Normandy.
 We will spend the afternoon exploring the grounds, engaging in orientation and exploring the themes of our pilgrimage.
 In quiet and silence, this community will welcome us for a time of retreat, recollection, and rest.